 Heating Up at the Debate Club

 The Debate Club is a club about, well, debating!
 The many people who joined Debate Club were in elation by all that will happen in it.
 Debating different topics, to competing with other schools and having a chance at winning the Debate State Championship!
-However, a great deal of students also feel nervous at the prospect of having only 20 minutes for a spontaneous debate. “ I felt kind of freaked out about this,” said Tokoni, a member of the club, “but it sounds really awesome at the same time.”
+However, a lot of students also feel nervous at the prospect of having only 20 minutes for a spontaneous debate. “ I felt kind of freaked out about this,” said Tokoni, a member of the club, “but it sounds really awesome at the same time.”
 Only the best of the best debaters who have beaten other schools shall be attending the state championship.
 To win, you must debate about a topic that was given 20 minutes prior.
 You get points by making points that the judge feels are very strong to your argument.
 The topics may vary, however; they focus on real-world problems.
 There are two sides of the argument the house, or the affirmation, and the opposition.
 The house (or the opposing team) would be the party to approve of the said topic.
 The opposition would either try to prove the approval of said topic wrong or find better ways of making the topic better and more candid.
 You won’t always be on the side of the topic you agree with all the time.
 Students feel at first a little intimidated by the debate club, but it wears off after a few of the competitions.
 The roaming around California for competitions will always be fun for students.
-The free 45 minutes before the competition always gets the students pumped up and a little sugar-rushed.
+The free 45 minutes before the competition always get the students pumped up and a little sugar-rushed.
 Besides, the sugar rush from the cafeteria, the competition will be so much fun, and you will have a blast proving other people wrong!
 Join Debate Club, every Wednesday after school in room 210.
 See you there!

 Photography for a Cause Club

 If you enjoy photography and helping out your community, the Photography for a Cause Club is the perfect club for you.
 It was founded by Isabella Orozco three years ago, in her freshman year here at CHHS, and she is still the President.
-The purpose of the Photography for a Cause Club is to learn more about photography and to help benefit the community by using cameras.
+The purpose of Photography for a Cause Club is to learn more about photography and to help benefit the community by using cameras.
 Since the club started, the club members have taken photos at events like the Let It Be 5k, Relay for Life, and Holy Savior’s Preschool VBS.
 The members have also taken pictures for organizations like Priceless Pets and so much more.
-It is important to get involved in your community, and the Photography for a Cause Club is the perfect way to do it.
+It is important to get involved in your community, and Photography for a Cause Club is the perfect way to do it.
 For more information email [email protected]

 ACE Club Stays Active

 ACE stands for Active Catholics Everywhere, and I’ve been part of this club for 3 years, and I’ve kept a strong relationship with my religion through the people I met in ACE Club.
 In ACE Club we learn to collaborate with one and another about our personal faith in the Catholic Church.
-ACE meets every Wednesday during lunch in the Mr. Lanathoua’s French classroom.
-There are so many Huskies that fill the meeting because they want to get close to the Catholic religion, but more importantly they want to get close with God.
-The best part about ACE is that its authentic love and praise for God.
+ACE meets every Wednesday during lunch in Mr. Lanathoua’s French classroom.
+There are so many Huskies that fill the meeting because they want to get close to the Catholic religion, but more importantly, they want to get close with God.
+The best part about ACE is its authentic love and praise for God.
 The core team of the club really goes into depth during prayer and overall makes you want to push yourself during prayer.
 My favorite thing about the ACE Club is the many Praise and Worship sessions they have during lunch.
-A Praise and Worship session is when a group of singers sing Christian songs that connect you to the life problems you’re going through, and the songs try to push yourself to give yourself to God.
+A Praise and Worship session is when a group of singers sings Christian songs that connect you to the life problems you’re going through, and the songs try to push yourself to give yourself to God.
 Having Praise and Worship sessions during school is helpful because if you’re stressed out from a class, or going through drama with friends or relationships the session just puts you in a good mood and makes you forget about your problems.
 It allows you to give yourself to God and connect with him and allows you to put your faith and problems into his hands.
 ACE Club is a great club because the people that lead it are truly kind and have a strong love and passion for everyone and that love is spread throughout the club.
 I’m proud to say that ACE Club is the place to be on Wednesdays at lunch.

 Hip Hop Club

 Every year, all the students of Chino Hills High look forward to the exciting week known as Club Rush.
 One club that is always highly anticipated every year is the Chino Hills Hip Hop Club.
-Every year this club brings a high energy mixed with fun dancing on their attempt to attract large crowds.
+Every year this club brings high energy mixed with fun dancing on their attempt to attract large crowds.
 The Hip Hop Club’s main objective is to help teach students new fun dance styles.
-Whether it’s learning how to Pop-and-lock or being able to Break dance.
+Whether it’s learning how to Pop-and-lock or being able to Breakdance.
 Club Alumni Justin Lim believes that the Hip Hop Club was, “ created purely for the purpose of the people.
 It’s not a resume booster, not a technical skill, or anything like that.
 The Hip Hop Club is a community for people to be themselves.
 The current President Hunter Hayes believes the goal of the club is, “ to promote a safe and fun environment for people.
 Not only to dance the Hip Hop styles, but to learn about the Hip Hop culture and express themselves through Hip Hop’s outlets.”
 For many people, this club is a safe place for people to be themselves and do what they love.
-Chino Hills High alumni and Hip-Hop Club alumni Randall Roble believes that, “ it’s not just a club, it’s a kind of brotherhood that unites those from different social economic backgrounds through nonverbal communication specifically focusing on the element of Hip Hop.”
+Chino Hills High alumni and Hip-Hop Club alumni Randall Roble believes that “ it’s not just a club, it’s a kind of brotherhood that unites those from different social-economic backgrounds through nonverbal communication specifically focusing on the element of Hip Hop.”
 The Hip Hop Club was founded by a man named Jerel Luna in 2008.
 Jerel created this club simply as a place for him and his friends to be able to dance at school.
 The Hip Hop club has developed into so much more than what it was originally intended for.
 Joining the Hip Hop Club means joining a family that just wants to have fun and dance.
 The Hip Hop Club holds meetings every Friday from 3-5.

 The Indian Culture Club

 The Indian Culture Club, a new club that was founded in CHHS this year, aims to celebrate Indian culture whilst teaching students about the festivals and traditions of India.
 The club’s meetings are held in room 140 on Mondays during lunch.
 At the club, there will be food, movies, music, and activities all related to the Indian culture.
 Nishtha Mistry, co-president of the ICC, says that she “ started the club in order to bring more awareness to the Indian community on campus and to acknowledge the diversity [of] people on campus.”
 Also, she wanted to “ start a new community on campus to teach and educate people about Indian culture and festivals.”
 An example of an ICC event would be to do activities based on what festivals are big in the month, such as Diwali, the Festival of Lights.
 Every person in the club would experience an aspect of the festival so that they could get a new cultural viewpoint from the festival.
 Many people on campus are not very knowledgeable about Indian culture, and the ICC board hopes that by the end of the year, people can come out with knowledge about a new culture and its varying and diverse traditions.
-Every month, the club will do various activities based on the cultural holiday of the month, and will bring in things like food and activities that pertain to the respective holidays.
-This is the club’s first year, and hopefully it can be a long-lasting club that can provide a cultural impact on its members.
+Every month, the club will do various activities based on the cultural holiday of the month and will bring in things like food and activities that pertain to the respective holidays.
+This is the club’s first year, and hopefully, it can be a long-lasting club that can provide a cultural impact on its members.